JS/WASM Runtime

 import { initXript } from "@xriptjs/runtime";

-const xript = await initXript();const runtime = xript.createRuntime(manifest, { hostBindings: { greet: (name) => `Hello, ${name}!` },});initXript() loads the QuickJS WASM module asynchronously and returns a factory. createRuntime() on the factory is synchronous: create as many runtimes as you need without additional async overhead.
+const xript = await initXript();const runtime = xript.createRuntime(manifest, { hostBindings: { greet: (name) => `Hello, ${name}!` },});initXript() loads the QuickJS WASM module asynchronously and returns a factory. createRuntime() on the factory is synchronous, so spin up as many runtimes as you need without paying the async cost again.

 For applications with async host bindings, use the async variant: